SpaceKatt/azure-func-dotnet-play/README.md

 1. Creating a resource group.
 1. Creating a service principal for modifying resource group.
 1. Adding appropriate secrets to the GitHub repository.
+1. (Issue) Run pipeline to deploy resources, then download Azure Functions Publish Profile and add to repo secrets.

 Create resource group.